albar965/littlenavmap-manual/src/en/MENUS.rst

 |Reset Display Settings| Reset Display Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Resets all map display settings which can be changed in the menu ``View`` back to default.
+This covers the map theme, the map projection and all detail levels.

+Disabling the setting ``Load the map display saved settings`` on the options page :ref:`options-startup-and-updates` will reset all view settings back to default after each restart.

 .. _airports-menu: